|Hint: Use the tree menu to navigate groups of related pages|

 FreeRTOS+TCP Starter Project

-A windows host computer with a connected network port (see the
+A windows host computer with a connected Ethernet network port (see the

 section below).
 The projects have

-been tested with Windows XP and Windows 7.
+been tested with Windows XP, Windows 7 and Windows 10.

 An installed version of Visual Studio C/C++.
 The